Skin Cancer Checks in the Docklands

 Did you know that 2 in 3 Australians will be diagnosed with skin cancer by the age of 70?

 Over 2000 people are treated for skin cancer in Australia every day, that’s over 750,000 per year.
 Skin cancer is Australia’s most common cancer and around 2000 die from melanoma in Australia each year.
-As part of our well-being offerings to you as a Docklands Client we are providing for 2-days only, 15min Skin Cancer Checks in March.
+As part of our well-being offerings to you as a Docklands client we are providing for 2-days only, 15 minutes Skin Cancer Checks in October

 There are a limited number of spaces available, so make sure you get in quick!